MikeC-A6/cross-benefits-documentation/event-bus-gateway/retry-temp-failures-status.md

 ---

+## Plain-language description and summary

+This work improves the reliability of decision-letter emails sent through the Event Bus Gateway.
+Sometimes VA Notify reports a temporary delivery failure (for example, the recipient’s mailbox is momentarily unavailable).
+Previously, we logged such failures but did not try again.
+With this change, when VA Notify signals a temporary failure, we schedule the email to be retried in about an hour.
+This raises the chances that Veterans still receive their important notifications even if the first attempt encounters a short-lived issue.

+How it works in practice:
+- Each initial email send creates a record that includes the VA Notify message id and template id, linked to the Veteran’s `UserAccount` (via ICN).
+- If VA Notify later calls back with a temporary failure, we look up that record using the Notify id, resolve the Veteran again, and re-queue the email for a delayed retry.
+- All of this is gated behind a feature flag, so it can be turned on or off safely.

+Notes and cautions:
+- We avoid storing the BGS participant id directly due to privacy posture; instead we store the linkage via ICN and look up the participant id at retry time.
+- A retry delay is implemented (1 hour).
+A maximum retry count and backoff policy is recommended before broad rollout to prevent excessive retries.
+- Tests were added; a new model (`EventBusGatewayNotification`) persists the original send details needed for safe retry.

+In short: temporary email failures are now retried later, in a controlled, observable, and feature-flagged manner to improve delivery outcomes for Veterans.

 ## Overview

 - **Goal**: Add retry logic for VA Notify email notifications marked as `temporary-failure` for Event Bus Gateway decision-letter emails.